After Approval but before Arrival

 For all non-U.S. visitors (per Department of State requirements): Provide a complete list of all trips and other travel taken in the United States during their visit.

 Questions?
-Please contact the Office of the Dean for Research and Scholarship.
+Please contact the Office of the Dean for faculty development.